aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part 1/index.md

 ## Building the Object Detection App for Edge Devices

 ### Prerequisites
+- PC or Raspberry Pi or EDGE Device with Linux OS
-- Windows WSL2 or Linux OS(Debian, Ubuntu, etc..)
+- OS : Windows WSL2 or Linux OS(Debian, Ubuntu, etc..)
 - Python 3.7 or higher

 ### Running the App